Holographic approach to thermalization in general anisotropic theories: Conclusions

 \section{Conclusions}

-In this paper we employ the holographic method to study the thermalization of the strongly coupled Lifshitz-like anisotropic hyperscaling violation theories after the global quench.
+In this paper, we employ the holographic method to study the thermalization of the strongly coupled Lifshitz-like anisotropic hyperscaling violation theories after a global quench.
 The gravity dual is the Vaydai-like geometry that describes the infalling of the massless delta function planar shell from the boundary and the subsequent formation of the black brane.
-We consider the Ryu-Takayanagi formula to calculate the time evolution of the entanglement entropy between the strip of the width $2R$ or spherical region of radius $R$ and its outside region.
-The model of our work with the nonzero $\Delta=a_1+a_y-4$ of the scaling parameters generalizes the previous studies on the strongly coupled Lifshitz-like isotropic hyperscaling violation theories with $\Delta=0$.
-We find that quite generally the entanglement entropy grows polynomially in time with the power depending on the scaling parameters in the model.
-In particular, for the positive (negative) value of $\Delta$, the power of $t$ increases (decreases) in $\Delta$ ($ |\Delta|$) to speed up (slow down) the growth rate as compared with the case of $\Delta=0$ for both sphere and strip cases in small and large $R$ limits.
-In the late times, as the boundary time $t$ reaches the saturation time scale $t_s$, the entanglement entropy is saturated in the same way as in the $\Delta=0$ case, which is through the continuous saturation in the sphere case but the discontinuous saturation in the strip case for example in the anisotropy background in the Einstein-Axion-Dilaton theories.
-As for the saturation time scale $t_s$, by fixing the length $R$ and black brane temperature $T$, it becomes larger (smaller) for a positive (negative) $\Delta$ than the case of $\Delta=0$ in the strip and sphere cases.
-In the small $R$ limit, to order to have the analytical expression of the saturation time $t_s$ certainly needs the exact solution of the extremal surface that can be found when $a_y=2$.
-Thus, in this case, since $a_1$ is always positive resulting from the constraints, the saturation time $t_s$ becomes larger (smaller) as $a_1$ increases (decreases).
-On the contrary, in the strip case and in the small $R$ limit, for a positive (negative) $\Delta$, the saturation time scale $t_s$ becomes larger (smaller) than the case of $\Delta=0$, again for the fixed $R$ and $T$.
-These behaviors can in principle be tested experimentally and compared with other methods to characterize the thermalization of the nonequilibrium systems.
+We use the Ryu-Takayanagi formula to calculate the time evolution of the entanglement entropy between a strip of width $2R$ or a spherical region of radius $R$ and its outside region.
+Our model with the nonzero $\Delta=a_1+a_y-4$ generalizes the previous studies on the strongly coupled Lifshitz-like isotropic hyperscaling violation theories with $\Delta=0$.
+We find that quite generally the entanglement entropy grows polynomially in time with the power depending on the scaling parameters in both the early times and late times.
+In particular, in the early time, for the positive (negative) value of $\Delta$, the power of $t$ increases (decreases) in $\Delta$ ($ |\Delta|$) to speed up (slow down) the growth rate as compared with the case of $\Delta=0$ for both the sphere and strip cases in the small and large $R$ limits.
+In the late times, as the boundary time $t$ reaches the saturation time scale $t_s$, the entanglement entropy is saturated in the same way as in the $\Delta=0$ case, which is through the continuous saturation in the sphere case but the discontinuous saturation in the strip case in an example of an anisotropic background in the Einstein-Axion-Dilaton theories.
+As for the saturation time $t_s$, by fixing the length scale $R$ and the temperature $T$, $t_s$ becomes larger (smaller) for a positive (negative) $\Delta$ than the case of $\Delta=0$ in both the strip and sphere cases in the large $R$ limit.
+For the sphere case in the small $R$ limit, in order to have an analytical expression of the saturation time $t_s$, one needs an exact solution of the extremal surface that can be found when $a_y=2$.
+Thus, in this case, since $a_1$ is always positive resulting from the above mentioned constraints, the saturation time $t_s$ becomes larger (smaller) as $a_1$ increases (decreases).
+For the strip case in the small $R$ limit, for a positive (negative) $\Delta$ the saturation time scale $t_s$ becomes larger (smaller) than the case of $\Delta=0$, again for the fixed $R$ and $T$.
+These behaviors can in principle be tested experimentally and compared with other methods to characterize the thermalization of nonequilibrium systems.

 \begin{appendices}